-Population vs. Full-Time Employees
+Population vs. Full-Time Employees (OLD VERSION)

 The data set we’re looking at is the Full-Time Employee count for the Town.
 Although most municipalities hire part-time employees also, the full-time employee count is the one that’s useful to us because it records the permanent employees that are required for major services and best shows the growth of the government.
 This data set is divided up by year and department so we can add up all the counts for each department to get the yearly totals.